-While most of our customers elect to renew their subscription agreements following the expiration of a term, in some cases, they may not be able to obtain the proper approvals or funding to complete the renewal prior to such expiration.
+While most of our customers elect to renew their subscription agreements following the expiration of a term, in some cases, they maynot be able to obtain the proper approvals or funding to complete the renewal prior to such expiration.
 For these customers, we stop recognizing subscription revenues at the end of the current term, even though we may continue to provide services for a period of time while the renewal process is completed.
 Once the renewal is complete, we then recognize subscription revenues for the period between the expiration of the term of the agreement and the completion of the renewal process.
-As a result of the widespread destruction caused by the hurricanes in Puerto Rico and the U.S. Virgin Islands in 2017, we discontinued our service to our customers in those service areas and classified the contracts as expired and stopped recognizing revenues.
-We cannot be certain when or if the affected customers will resume operations and renew their contracts.

 The variation in the timeline for deploying our solutions and completing renewals may result in fluctuations in our revenues, which could cause our results to differ from projections.
-Additionally, while we generally invoice for 50% of the contract cost upon a customer's go-live date, our cash flows may be volatile and will not match our revenue recognition.
+Additionally, while we generally invoice for 50% of the contract cost upon a customer's go-live date, our cash flows may be volatile and will not match our revenues recognition.